Beef and Ginger Jiaozi Dumplings

 Can these dumplings be frozen, and how do I cook them from frozen?

-Yes — the notes say to lay the assembled, uncooked dumplings on a baking sheet, freeze until solid, then transfer to a freezer bag.
+Yes — lay the assembled, uncooked dumplings on a baking sheet, freeze until solid, then transfer to a freezer bag.
 Cook them directly from frozen using the same pan-fry-and-steam method, just add a few extra minutes to the steaming step.

 How do I seal the dumpling wrappers so the filling doesn’t leak?

-Step 3 says to dip your finger in water and run it along the edge of the round wrapper before folding it into a half-moon shape and pressing the edges firmly to seal.
-The notes reinforce that tight sealing is essential to prevent the filling from leaking during cooking.
+Dip your finger in water and run it along the edge of the round wrapper before folding it into a half-moon shape and pressing the edges firmly to seal.
+Tight sealing is essential to prevent the filling from leaking during cooking.

 Add a comment Add a comment